-Around the turn of the century there was something of a goldrush on old African records.
-DJs from Europe and America (most notably Duncan Brooker, Miles Cleret and Frank Gossner) started digging in West Africa for rare grooves, and Western audiences got their first taste of music which had been long forgotten.
+Around the turn of the millenium there was something of a goldrush on vintage African records.
+DJs like Duncan Brooker, Miles Cleret and Frank Gossner started digging in West Africa for rare grooves, and Western audiences got their first taste of music which had been long forgotten.
 That music has been bringing dancefloors to life ever since.
 The African music scene is still niche, but more and more people are coming into its discovery.

-Click on the link above for profiles of all the featured artists and contributors to the film.
+Click on the links below for profiles of all the featured artists and contributors to the film.

 TEDDY OSEI (OSIBISA)

 NANA AMPADU (THE AFRICAN BROTHERS)

 AMARTEY HEDZOLEH (HEDZOLEH & THE PSYCHEDELIC ALIENS)